felixlu/awesome-stars/README.md

 - [dokku/dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 - [qualityshepherd/SahiPageObjectDemo](https://github.com/qualityshepherd/SahiPageObjectDemo) - A demonstration of my page object pattern for Sahi (Javascript)

+## SurrealQL

+- [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
+Linux, MacOS, and Windows.

 ## Svelte

 - [serge-chat/serge](https://github.com/serge-chat/serge) - A web interface for chatting with Alpaca through llama.cpp.
 Fully dockerized, with an easy to use API.